Music. It makes us want to move, sing and dance about - but have you ever wondered how?

 Join neuroscientist Lewis Hou and the Science Ceilidh Band on a whirlwind tour of your senses and your brain as we explore what’s happening when you listen to and play music!
 From dancing neurons to neuronal dances, brain reels to real brains...
 Science has never sounded so good!

 We run a Science Ceilidh Schools Visiting Programme engaging both Primary Schools and Secondary Schools.
-Working with partners such as Midlothian, Dunbar and Orkney Science Festivals, Zero Waste Scotland, Naked Neuroscientists, NUI Galway's Youth Academy, we have seen over 3000 school children over the last two years and are developing our programme to see even more schools and provide more resources, teacher plans and follow-on activities.
+Working with partners such as Midlothian, Dunbar and Orkney Science Festivals, Zero Waste Scotland, Naked Neuroscientists, NUI Galway's Youth Academy, we have seen over 8000 students and are developing our programme to see even more schools and provide more resources, teacher plans and follow-on activities.

 Our shows and workshops focus primarily on the science of music, touching on the physics of the instruments (leading to a slinky orchestra!) and then focusing on reinforcing the knowledge of the body, senses and exploring the brain!